String Functions¶

 A copy of

-centered in a string of lengthwidth
+textcentered in a string of lengthwidth.- Return type

 str